How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 - What are the main challenges when troubleshooting 3-way circuits?

 - The primary challenges when troubleshooting 3-way circuits are incorrect terminal connections.
 The most frequent errors include: 1) connecting the incoming hot power wire (line) to a traveler terminal instead of the common terminal on the first switch, or 2) connecting the outgoing switched leg to a traveler terminal instead of the common on the second switch.
-Mixing up the two traveler wires on their terminals is not an issue, but misplacing the common connection will always result in circuit failure.
+Mixing up the two traveler wires on their traveler terminals is often tolerated by the circuit, but misplacing the common connection will prevent proper operation.